It feels odd to talk about business opportunities in Africa in 2019.

 In recent years, new apartment hotel projects that have entered the market include the Executive Residency by Best Western in Nairobi, Marriot’s Residence Inn in Accra and Lagos, the Novotel Suites in Marrakech, and Radisson Blu’s Hotel and Residences in Cape Town and Maputo, among several other apartment hotels on the African market.

-As Africa’s business and investment opportunities attract more global players to the continent, the size, scale and sophistication of apartment hotels on offer will very likely evolve as this interesting niche of the real estate sector goes mainstream.
+As business and investment opportunities in Africa attract more global players to the continent, the size, scale and sophistication of apartment hotels on offer will very likely evolve as this interesting niche of the real estate sector goes mainstream.

 Africa’s healthcare scene is brimming with interesting problems.